SmogDr/edar_coursebook/docs/03-rprog2.md

 The `paste()` function is very straightforward.
 It takes, as inputs, a series of different character strings you want to join together, and it pastes them together in a single character string.
-(As a note, this means that your result vector will only be one element long, for basic uses of `paste()`, while the inputs will be several different character stings.)
+(As a note, this means that your resulting vector will only be one element long for basic uses of `paste()`, while the inputs will be several different character stings.)
 You separate all the different things you want to paste together using with commas in the function call.
 For example:

 ```r